notion-enhancer/notion-enhancer/pkg/helpers.md

 use `helpers.getNotionResources()` to get the absolute path of the notion app parent folder.

 primarily used for internal modding of the app (e.g. to apply the modloader and patch launch scripts).

-if used immediately after being accessed, it should always work. however, if fetching its value during enhancement and then inserting it into something that will not be executed until the app is opened, it must be put through `helpers.realpath` before insertion.

 ---